dronir/SLRdata/README.md

 where they are defined in the file.
 It is up to the user to make sure these are found correctly (see example below).

+If a timestamp (usually end time of observations) is not specified, it will be `None`.

 #### Examples

 ```python